 The NRC is engaged with nuclear industry stakeholders on their efforts to develop a consensus document for operability determinations.
 On June 26, 2018, the NRC staff held a public meeting with nuclear industry stakeholders where they presented issues for the staff's consideration in revising IMC 0326, "Operability Determinations & Functionality Assessments for Conditions Adverse to Quality or Safety," to improve efficiency and regulatory predictability in operability determinations.
-The NRC and the industry will discuss industry's observations in more detail through a series of public meetings covering six areas where the industry has identified potential opportunities to enhance efficiency and regulatory predictability for operability determinations.
-To date, the NRC staff has held four of these focused public meetings and is evaluating the feedback on IMC 0326.
-The latest public meeting on ASME code evaluations was held February 15, 2019.
-The next public meeting will take place on April 3, 2019.
-During this meeting, the NRC plans to provide feedback to the industry on the American Society of Mechanical Engineers code compliance relationship with operability determinations.
+The NRC and the industry are presenting their views through a series of public meetings covering six areas where the industry has identified potential opportunities to enhance efficiency and regulatory predictability for operability determinations.
+To date, the NRC staff has held five focused public meetings and is evaluating the feedback on IMC 0326.
+The most recent public meeting took place on April 3, 2019.
+The NRC staff presented feedback on industry's earlier presentation regarding the American Society of Mechanical Engineers code compliance, as it relates to operability.
+The next public meeting is planned for summer 2019.
+During this meeting, the NRC and industry stakeholders will discuss draft changes under consideration for IMC 0326 and NEI 18-03, "Operability Determination."